Matsukii/quick-copy/readme.md

      * may only work in secure pages/https, not in http/without SSL */
     notification:{
-        enable: true,
+        enable: false,
         hideAfterMs: 2000,
         title: "Text copied to clipboard!"
     },

     /**
-     * @description enable key to start/stop listening the mouse
+     * @description Enable key to start/stop listening the mouse
      * false -> always listening
      * true  -> listen only when key is held down (recommended)
      *
-     * if disabled, may interfere with nafigation
+     * if disabled, may interfere with navigation, links might not
+     * work properly.
+     *
+     *
+     * IMPORTANT: clicking on ANYTHING will copy to clipboard, if
+     * you click in text and want to paste in a input field,
+     * whatever is in the input will OVERWRITE the clipboard.
+     * I only recommend if you are using to copy from a page to
+     * another software, like notepad for example.
      */
-    enableActionKey: true,
+    enableActionKey: false,

     /**
+     * @description uses event. preventDefault() and stopPropagation()
+     * to not allow actions to happen when you click something, this
+     * allows to click in a link to copy without opening it.
+     *
+     *
+     */
+    preventDefaultActions: false,

+    /**
-     * @description the key that when you hold it will start listening
+     * @description The key that when you hold it will start listening
      * for  mouse  position  and  clicks,  this allows to not leave it
      * always tracking cursor and clicks
      *